JoachimNordeke/ftgfollowapp-api/README.md

-# tele2-api
+# ftgfollowapp
-API for Tele2 FTGFollowApp
+API for FTGFollowApp